Shen-Language/shen-sources/README.md

 ## Porting Shen

-Refer to `specification/` for instructions on building a certifiable port of Shen.
-See `certification.pdf` on accreditation of your port.
+Refer to `specification/`, `doc/` and [the wiki](https://github.com/Shen-Language/wiki/wiki) for instructions on building a certifiable port of Shen.
+If you get your port to run the standard test suite successfully, let us know on [the mailing list](https://groups.google.com/forum/#!forum/qilang) and your port will be certified.

 Happy Programming!